Excitable quantum systems: the bosonic avalanche laser: Quantum stochastic dynamics

-\emph{Coherence resonance from quantum stochastic many-body dynamics.}---Given the ability of our lasing system to support self-sustained excitations at the mean-field level, the question remains whether or not such a behavior prevails in the presence of noise and when the full many-body dynamics is taken into account.
-In the current setting, fluctuations arise intrinsically from the discrete nature of the bosonic current, which generates \emph{bosonic shot-noise} at injection as well as during transport~\cite{Minoguchi2025}.
-In the quantum regime with low photon numbers, these fluctuations may either wash out the pulsing cycles or be converted into a regular output signal via the effect of CR.
-To address this question, we use a stochastic unraveling of Eq.~\eqref{eq:Lindblad} together with Monte-Carlo techniques for an exact simulation of the population dynamics of the gain and the cavity modes, see~\cite{SupMat}.
-In Fig.~\ref{fig:SCR}(a) we display sample trajectories of the cavity population in the three lasing phases predicted by our mean-field analysis.
+Given the ability of our lasing system to support self-sustained excitations at the mean-field level, the question remains whether or not such a behavior prevails in the presence of noise and when the full many-body dynamics is taken into account.
+In the current setting, fluctuations arise intrinsically from the discrete nature of the bosonic current, which generates \emph{bosonic shot-noise} at injection and during transport~\cite{Minoguchi2025}.
+In the quantum regime with low photon numbers, these fluctuations are expected to wash out the pulsing cycles.
+In excitable systems, however, the mechanisms of SR and CR can also induce the opposite effect and convert the noisy input into regular output signals.

+To investigate the role of these competing effects on the overall behavior of our lasing system, we use a stochastic unraveling of Eq.~\eqref{eq:Lindblad} together with Monte-Carlo techniques to perform exact simulations of the population dynamics of the gain and the cavity modes (see Appendix~\ref{sec:appendix_numerics} for the details of the numerical method).
+Note that the noise process used in those simulations depends on the pumping mechanism defined by $\mathcal{L}_{\rm gain}$ in Eq.~\eqref{eq:injection_lindbladian}.
+For now, we focus on the infinite-temperature limit $\zeta=1/2$, for which---for a given average pump rate---fluctuations are maximal.
+In our simulation, this process is implemented by randomly injecting particles in the first chain site at a rate $\gamma_{\rm inj}=\gamma_\textsl{g}(1+n_1)$, and extracting them at a rate $\gamma_{\rm extr}=\gamma_\textsl{g}n_1$, with $n_1$ the number of particles already present on the first site.
+The average gain rate is then given by $\gamma_{\rm inj}-\gamma_{\rm ext}=\gamma_\textsl{g}$.
+We return to a discussion about other types of injection processes in Sec.~\ref{sec:discussion_pumping} below.

+In Fig.~\ref{fig:SCR}(a), we display sample trajectories of the cavity population in the three phases predicted by our mean-field analysis.
 All cases show the dominating effect of quantum fluctuations, and there is no longer a clear separation between the different lasing regimes.
 However, we still observe the emission of semi-regular photon bursts.
+To quantify this behavior, we follow two different approaches and analyze, on the one hand, the noise spectrum of the output field, and on the other hand, the inter-spikes interval statistics.